synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 Deletion works by rewriting the pointers where the specified time range's start and end time stamps are found, and removing all pointers in between.
-As deletion does not anything from the underlying telemetry data in the file system, so we only need to consider the concurrent operations on the index by the writer and the deleter.
+Deletion itself executes no disk operations on telemetry samples in the file system.
+Instead, it accomplishes the 'deletion' by directly changing the index. so we only need to consider the concurrent operations on the index by the writer and the deleter.
 We will discuss the two cases: either the writer may write data to the range requested to be deleted, or it may not.